Modular Architectures and Entanglement Schemes for Error-Corrected Distributed Quantum Computation: Results

-We report that we do not find any code thresholds using a coherent photon source (COH) as an approximate single-photon source for the carving scheme.
-To adequately suppress the probability of two-photon errors, the probability of successful GHZ state generation was estimated to be as low as $10^{-4}$.
-The best GHZ state fidelity we obtained, assuming no gate error in the scheme execution, was only $96.9\%$ and $97.8\%$ for the CAV CAR scheme, WT4 and WT3, respectively.
-Since we expected similar performance for the reflection scheme, we did not pursue a simulation of the reflection scheme with a coherent photon source.
-In the next subsections, we only describe the threshold results for a perfect single photon source.
-Note, however, that the performance for a non-deterministic single-photon source can be estimated from this by absorbing the inefficiency of the photon source into the overall detection efficiency.
+We report that we do not find any code thresholds using a COH photon source for the CAR scheme.
+As similar performance for the RFL scheme is expected, we skip the simulation of the RFL scheme with a COH source, considering only a deterministic SPS instead.
+Note that the performance for a non-deterministic SPS can be estimated from this by absorbing the inefficiency of the photon source into the overall detection efficiency.